On the harmonious chromatic number of graphs

 \section{Abstract}

 The harmonious chromatic number of a graph $G$ is the minimum number of colors that can be assigned to the vertices of $G$ in a proper way such that any two distinct edges have different color pairs.
-This paper gives various results on harmonious chromatic numbers related to homomorphisms, the incidence graph of finite linear systems, and the known circulant graphs.
+This paper gives various results on harmonious chromatic number related to homomorphisms, incidence graphs of finite linear systems, and some circulant graphs.

 \textbf{Keywords.} Harmonious homomorphism, Levi graph, circulant graph, diameter two.